Friday, August 31, 2018

 HAWAII'S 'PIANO MAN' SPENDS SUMMERS TUNING MONTANA MUSIC VENUE'S RARE COLLECTION

-Eyes and ears alert, Toia prepares a piano for a concert.
+Eyes and ears alert, Toia prepares a piano for

 STORY By CHRISTENE MEYERS